uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 #### Grading

 This assignment will be graded on a scale of __10 points__:
-- Describe Specific Idea You Might Apply: 3 pts
+- Describe a Specific Idea You Might Apply: 3 pts
 - Describe Why It Is Non-Obvious and/or How It Will Help: 4 pts
 - Describe What in the Reading Gave You the Idea: 1 pts
 - Report Clarity and Presentation: 2 points